MathiasThinsz/SeatingRandomizer/README.md

 # Specification
 ## Input variables:
 - List of tables with seats.
-Eg if there are 6 tables, 2 with 6 seats and 4 with 8 seats this list would be: tables[6,6,8,8,8,8]
+Eg if there are 6 tables, 2 with 6 seats and 4 with 8 seats this list would be: `tables[6,6,8,8,8,8]`.
+This input is an example.
+Perhaps there is a better way of adding tables?
 - List of guests.
-The guests can be couples or singles, this example shows the first 12 guests: guests["Anna,Johan","Niklas","Lisa,Noah","Eva,Erik","Malin,Lars P.","Annika","Linda,Elin"]
+The guests can be couples or singles, this example shows the first 12 guests: `guests["Anna,Johan","Niklas","Lisa,Noah","Eva,Erik","Malin,Lars P.","Annika","Linda,Elin"]`.
+This input is an example.
+If creating a web app then perhaps a multirow textarea might be suitable with one couple/singel per row.
 - Boolean allowing couples to be split or not: `allowSplittedCouples` true/false

 ## Functionality